edjocute/cloudflare-jekyll/_posts/2022-04-19-cyberpanel-setup.md

   - web
 ---

-These instructions serve to collect the instructions for installing and setting up CyberPanel on Ubuntu 20.
+This page serves to collect the instructions for installing and setting up CyberPanel on Ubuntu 20.

 1) Add new user and allow sudo: